lilcodelab/angular-pwa/README.md

 2. Generate new Angular app using Angular CLI, called AngularPWA ```ng new AngularPwa```

 ### Start Angular application
-In period of development you can run application with command ```ng serve```.
+While developing you can run application with command ```ng serve```.
-By default your application will be hosted on http://localhost:4200 .
+By default, your application will be hosted on http://localhost:4200 .

 If you want to build your Angular application, run command ```ng build```.
 For production build add production parameter ```ng build --prod```.
-Inside your Angular application folder, ``dist`` folder will be created with compiled files.
+Find your ``dist`` folder with compiled files within the Angular application folder.
 ___
 ## Make Angular application as Progressive web application
-First you need to add Angular PWA package through Angular CLI ```ng add @angular/pwa```.
-This command made some changes inside a project:
+Add an Angular PWA package through Angular CLI ```ng add @angular/pwa```.
+This command makes changes within the project:

 - files ```ngsw-config.json``` and ```src/manifest.webmanifest``` are created.
 - also some files are updated, such as ```angular.json```, ```package.json```, ```src/app.module.ts```, ```src/index.html ```.

 ### Service worker
-Service worker is a script that runs in background of your browser, separeted from web application.
-The advantage of service worker is ability to handle a request, kind of interceptor.
-Because it can handle every request of application, offten is used as cache manager.
-Furthermore, service worker implements ```onfetch``` and ```onmessage``` handlers, that means push notifications are suporrted (depends on browser support).
+The Service worker is a script that runs in background of your browser separeted from web application.
+The advantage of service worker is ability to handle a request, kind of interceptor.It can handle every application request and it is offten used as cache manager.
+Additionally, service worker implements ```onfetch``` and ```onmessage``` handlers, so push notifications are suporrted (depending on the browser support).

 ### Start service worker (NGSW)
 If you start your Angular application using ```ng serve```, the service worker should not be started.
 You can check that inside ***DevTools --> Applications --> Service Workers***.

+Here's why:

-First reason is because we are using development environment, inside ```src/app.module.ts``` there is rule ```ServiceWorkerModule.register('ngsw-worker.js', { enabled: environment.production })```, which is false.
+You are using development environment, inside ```src/app.module.ts``` there is rule ```ServiceWorkerModule.register('ngsw-worker.js', { enabled: environment.production })```, which is false.
 During development we can use service worker on ```localhost```, but in the production site we will need HTTPS setup on hosting server.

 **Requirements**
 1. Your browser must support service workers, you can check it on this [link](https://caniuse.com/serviceworkers).
 2. In production environment use service workers with HTTPS protocol on your site.

 For development purposes, you can run service worker on the ```localhost``` but in the production environment we want to use **HTTPS**.
-Through service worker you have a ability to filter responses and hijack connections, we want to avoid [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack, using HTTPS protocol.
+With the service worker you can filter responses and hijack connections.
+We want to avoid [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack using HTTPS protocol.

 #### Configure service worker
-Inside file ```ngsw-config.json``` is configuration for service worker.
-Generated file includes configuration for statis files, such as fonts, images, script and style files.
-They are separated in two objects, depends on install or update mode:
+Inside the ```ngsw-config.json``` file is a configuration for service worker.
+The generated file includes configuration for statis files, such as fonts, images, script and style files.
+They are separated in two objects depending on the install or update mode:

 ***installMode***
 The installMode determines how these resources are initially cached.
 The installMode can be either of two values:

-- **prefetch** tells the Angular service worker to fetch every single listed resource while it's caching the current version of the app.
-This is bandwidth-intensive but ensures resources are available whenever they're requested, even if the browser is currently offline.
+- **prefetch** - service worker fetches every single resource from list, while the new version application is caching.
+Even though this can be intensive for network bandwith, it ensures that resources are available when they are requested, even in application offline work.

-- **lazy** does not cache any of the resources up front.
-Instead, the Angular service worker only caches resources for which it receives requests.
-This is an on-demand caching mode.
-Resources that are never requested will not be cached.
+- **lazy** - service worker caches a resource from list, only if that resource is requested.
+The resources that are not requested will not be cached.

 ***updateMode***
 For resources already in the cache, the updateMode determines the caching behavior when a new version of the app is discovered:

-- **prefetch**- tells the service worker to download and cache the changed resources immediately.
+- **prefetch** - service worker fetchs and makes a cache of resources from list immediately.

-- **lazy** tells the service worker to not cache those resources.
-Instead, it treats them as unrequested and waits until they're requested again before updating them.
-An updateMode of lazy is only valid if the installMode is also lazy.
+- **lazy** - service worker will update a cached resources when they are requested again.
+Lazy mode is only working if a installMode is also lazy one.

-Furthermore, you can configure service worker to cache responses from APIs.
+You can configure service worker to cache responses from APIs.
 After the ```"assetGroups":[]```, you need to add ```"dataGroups":[]```.
 For example:

 ```json
 "dataGroups": [